shannonmoeller/list-promise/README.md

 - `list` `Array|Promise<Array>` A list of items which may or may not be Promises.

-Creates a promise with `map`, `reduce`, and `filter` methods that can be used to iterate over list items as they are resolved.
+Creates a promise with `map`, `filter`, and `reduce` methods that can be used to iterate over list items as they are resolved.

 ### ListPromise